 Students are graded in any or all of the following segments as they apply to courses: theory, class discussion participation, practical application assignments, homework, lab and/or clinical work.
 A grade of 70% or higher is required for each course in the program.
+CDL only requires an 80% or higher.
 To be eligible for graduation the cumulative average must be equal or greater that 70%.
+CDL only requires an 80% or higher.
 Students meeting minimum requirements at the evaluation period will be considered making Satisfactory Progress until the next scheduled evaluation which is at the end of each payment period.